openmetalio/openmetal-docs/docs/engineers-notes/okd.md

 ---
-slug: /kubernetes-guides/installing-an-okd-cluster-on-openstack
+slug: /kubernetes-guides/installing-an-openshift-cluster-on-openstack
 ---

-# Installing an OKD cluster on OpenStack
+# Installing an OpenShift cluster on OpenStack

 We'll be using the following guide to install a OKD Kubernetes cluster on an OpenMetal provisioned OpenStack cloud: